 Can I file a lawsuit after finding out about nursing home neglect?

 Possibly, yes.
 If you believe our loved one suffered injuries because of nursing home neglect, talk with a lawyer.
 Your relative might have the right to file a personal injury or medical malpractice claim.
 When you file such a lawsuit, you need the support of expert witnesses to prove negligence and that your relative’s physical, emotional and financial injuries are the result of that negligence.

 Can I file a nursing home abuse lawsuit on my elderly relative’s behalf?

 In some circumstances, yes, you can file a lawsuit on behalf of an elderly relative.
 This might happen when your relative isn’t mentally incapable of understanding their rights and the legal process.
 Talk with attorney Matt Menzer about the steps you need to take to enforce your loved one’s legal rights.

 Can I sue if my relative got COVID-19 while in a nursing home?

-Whether your loved one has told you they are being harmed, or you notice signs of neglect or abuse, you should talk with an experienced nursing home abuse attorney in Seattle as soon as possible.
+Whether your loved one has told you that they are being harmed or you have noticed signs of neglect or abuse, you should talk with one of our experienced nursing home abuse attorneys in Seattle as soon as possible.
 We will investigate the situation and advise you and your loved one of your legal options, including pursuing compensation.

-To schedule a free case evaluation with Menzer Law Firm, PLLC, contact us online or call (206) 531-3246.
+To schedule a free case evaluation with Menzer Law Firm, PLLC, contact us online or call 206-970-2685.
 We accept these types of cases on a contingency fee basis.
-You pay no fees until we win your case.
+You pay no fees unless we win your case.